bhg995/lise/h2/pingviini.md

     ls /var/log/
     alternatives.log  boot.log       cups        dpkg.log  fontconfig.log  kern.log  messages  syslog    Xorg.0.log
-    apt               bootstrap.log  daemon.log  faillog   hp              lastlog   private   user.log  Xorg.0.log.old
-    auth.log          btmp           debug       firebird  journal         lightdm   runit     wtmp
+    apt                 ...            ...

 ## d)Manual & grep

-Simply put grep is CLI, that fetches from the text lines, anything that matches your search.
+`grep` fetches from the text lines, anything that matching a search.

     $ grep "looking for this sentence" fromThisFile.txt

-This command would search from fromThisFile.txt anything that matches "looking for this sentence".
+This would search from fromThisFile.txt anything that matches "looking for this sentence".

     $ grep -n "looking for this sentence" fromThisFile.txt